 The Servers screen lets you access servers in the cloud for which you have administrative rights.
 You can install applications and configure desktops on a selected server, usually a TEST server.
-This will become the base image which can be deployed to the production environment.
+Then, you may create an image and deploy it to the production server farm.

 This short guide will show you how to:

 Using your preferred web browser, navigate to the URL for your Apporto system, for example, “mycompany.apporto.com”, and log in to the system using your credentials.

 Click the Servers icon in the Navigation Panel.

 The servers list provides the following information:

 LOCAL NAME: User-defined name of the server (editable field)

 SERVER NAME: The unique name for the server (read only)

 STATE: The current operational state of the server (stopped, starting, or running)